 Q: Where can I get a replacement for my assembly instructions?

-A: Replacement manuals are available on our support page.
+A: Replacement manuals are available for download (PDF) on our Support page.